shuttlenetwork/shuttle/README.md

 node .
 ```
 ## Info
-We do not recommended using replit, as it chashes alot
+We do not recommended using replit